nielsvdp/Enecsys_RPI_images/README.md

 example: http://i.imgur.com/tGUUcKK.jpg

-reboot the rpi for completing the install
+reboot the rpi for completing the install and automatic starting the cronjob.
 ```
 sudo reboot
 ```

 #enecsys gateway change
-change the ipadress to your freshly installed rpi ipaddress and you should see data coming to your pvoutput account. give it about 10 -20 minutes. (need light of course 0; )
+change the ipadress to your freshly installed rpi ipaddress, leave the port to 5040 and you should see data coming to your pvoutput account. give it about 10 -20 minutes. (need light of course 0; )

 http://i.imgur.com/ubp9LMs.jpg